tsudalab/MCTS-RNA/README.md

 #Installation
 You can download the python script MCTS-RNA.py and save it in the executable paths of your computer, run this script from the shell.

-#Parameters in MCTS-RNA

-There are two parameters in MCTS-RNA, one is expansion threshold /beta